brevzin/cpp_proposals/md/deducing-this.md

 ## Interplays with capturing `[this]` and `[*this]` in lambdas

-`this` just designates the explicit object parameter.
+In the function parameter list, `this` just designates the explicit object parameter.
 It does not, in any way, change the meaning of `this` in the body of the lambda.

 <table>
 <tr><th>C++17</th><th>Proposed</th></tr>